-The widespread use of calcium and magnesium supplements in the indoor gardening industry is an indication that many growers have discovered the cation exchange capacity (CEC) phenomenon in coco media.
+The widespread use of calcium and magnesium supplements in the indoor gardening industry is an indication that many growers have discovered the cation exchange capacity (CEC) phenomenon in coco coir media.

 Growers are observing deficiencies and trying to correct those deficiencies with calcium and magnesium supplements.
 This article explores why these deficiencies happen and how adjusting the cation exchange capacity, or buffering, the media corrects this problem.